 If you’re planning travel tournaments beyond Cooperstown, these travel tournament tips for sports parents walk through what actually helps on game days.

 Before diving into the full breakdown below, it helps to think of this Cooperstown packing list as a simple Cooperstown packing checklist for tournament week.
-Players need their full baseball gear, comfortable clothing for downtime, dorm basics for living on site, and a few organization items that make managing everything easier.
+Players need their baseball gear, baseball pants and belt, comfortable clothing for downtime, dorm basics for living on site, and a few organization items.

 Below, I walk through the Cooperstown packing list step-by-step so both players and parents know exactly what to bring for tournament week.